emreovacik/slate/source/index.html.md

 ]
 ```

-This endpoint lists the providers with their current rates, fees and a receive value for the specified amount.
-If no amount specified, 100 is used.
+This endpoint lists the providers with their current rates, fees, and a receive value for the specified amount.
+If no amount is specified, 100 is used.

 ### HTTP Request